~ What happens on practical test day? ~

 Please see the coronavirus changes to the driving test at the bottom of this page.

 Your instructor will pick you up an hour before your test (unless you have agreed you would like a longer or shorter pre-test lesson).
-They will ask to see your driving licence to ensure that you have it on you – so many students forget their licence, or even bring someone else’s licence!
+They will ask to see your driving licence to ensure that you have it on you – so many pupils forget their licence, or even bring someone else’s licence!
 If you forget your licence, the driving test will be cancelled and you will lose your driving test fee.

 You will have a lesson with your instructor, going over any last minute things you wish to do.
-Some students like to go for a drive, some like to go to McDonalds and get a coffee!
+Some pupils like to go for a drive, some like to go to McDonalds and get a coffee!
 This is YOUR time and you can spend it however you wish.
 Your instructor will direct you to the test centre around 10-15 minutes before the start time of your test.

 If you are more than 10 minutes early, you will wait outside the test centre.
 This is a good time to go over the show me tell me questions, or just to take some deep breaths before the test.
 Your instructor will then direct you into the test centre car park, and you will reverse park into a bay.